Meters to Measure Dirty Electricity

 Please be aware that many people will tell you that dirty electricity levels of 60 or below are of no concern, and that even levels up to 100 are not particularly harmful.
 This is simply untrue.
 I lived for at least 5 ½ years in a house with dirty electricity levels that were generally around 60 (but would range up to 120).
 After installing the Power Perfect filter, I felt so much better!
 Sixty is not a safe level and does affect your health.
 In fact, you want to have readings at least below 50, but ideally below 25.
 The Building Biology Institute is revising its guidelines for safe dirty electricity levels, which are currently set at 100.
 EMF-sensitive people such as myself know that this is much too high.

 Important note: The AlphaLab-branded meter is calibrated entirely differently than all the other meters.
-It will read five times LOWER than the other meters.
+It will read five times LOWER than the other meters per measurements done by someone who has tested all sorts of line EMI meters.
 So if you own an AlphaLab meter, you want levels below 10.
 In my opinion, the AlphaLab meter is therefore useless.

 Email: SmartMeterEducationNetwork@gmail.com (best email) or LindaKurtz@NoDirtyElectricity.com (replies will come from SmartMeterEducationNetwork@gmail.com)